MODAL-UNINA/DTMOB/README.md

 ## Installation

 ### 0. Prerequisites
-All the code can be executed through [Docker Engine](https://docs.docker.com/engine/).
+All the code can be executed through [Docker Engine](https://docs.docker.com/engine/) with Rootless mode enabled.
 The reported installation instructions are valid with Ubuntu 22.04 LTS and similar.

 For the execution of the scripts with a **CUDA-capable GPU**, we require the GPU and NVidia drivers compatible with **CUDA 12.1 or newer** and the installation of [nvidia-container-toolkit](https://docs.nvidia.com/datacenter/cloud-native/container-toolkit/latest/index.html).
 Furthermore, given the large size of the models for the training, a GPU with at least 24 GB of VRAM is required for this example data.
 For the complete data and the model of the case study we need at least 48 GB of VRAM.